 Where, after all, do universal human rights begin?
 In small places, close to home—so close and so small that they cannot be seen on any map of the world.
 Yet they are the world of the individual person: The neighborhood he lives in; the school or college he attends; the factory, farm or office where he works.
 Such are the places where every man, woman, and child seeks equal justice, equal opportunity, equal dignity without discrimination.
 Unless these rights have meaning there, they have little meaning anywhere.
 Without concerted citizen action to uphold them close to home, we shall look in vain for progress in the larger world.

-From Baltimore to Burma, Scarsdale to Sudan, our commitment to human rights roots our vision for a just and equitable society—today, tomorrow and for generations to come.
+From Brooklyn to Burma, San Francisco to Senegal, our commitment to human rights roots our vision for a just and equitable society—today, tomorrow and for generations to come.